M.A. in Counselling & Psychotherapy (Person Centred Modalities)

 On acceptance of their place on the course, learners would be required to attend an induction day.
 This covers all aspects of the programme content, delivery, assessment, and requirements.
 Induction provides the learner with an opportunity to become familiar with the environment, peers, and faculty members.

 All learners complete this course on a part-time basis for over 2 years only.
-Attendance would normally require attendance in person (either in class or on Zoom) on 1 or 2 evenings per week (6 pm to 10 pm) and Saturdays (9.30 am to 4.30 pm) over 3 semesters in the academic year from September to July.
+Attendance would normally require attendance in person (either in class or on Zoom) on 1 evening per week (6 pm to 10 pm) and Saturdays (9.30 am to 4.30 pm) over 3 semesters in the academic year from September to July.

 The timetable has been structured to optimise the utilisation of online learning via Zoom where this allows, but skills-based components do require a certain amount of in-person attendance and it is taught using a combination of classroom-based and blended learning techniques via Zoom.
 This allows the flexibility for learner to access classes in person or using on-line facilities.